 How to Write an Article

-10. Volunteer your Writing Skills to a Charity
+10. Volunteer Your Writing Skills to a Charity

-Many of the bigger dog charities have organised admin positions and you will be able to find and apply for those positions online.
+Many of the bigger dog charities have organized admin positions and you will be able to find and apply for those positions online.
 Chances are high they’ll be more than happy to let you help out with everything from marketing collateral, to writing content for their websites or helpful guides for their customers.

-11. Write a Newsletter for your Dog Club
+11. Write a Newsletter for Your Dog Club

 Most Dog Clubs operate on very small budgets, or even by volunteers.
 So anyone volunteering to write content for their website or newsletter is likely to get a big yes and make many new friends in the process!